FindinSite-MS: Search engine for an ASP.NET website .

 If you have installed the findinsite-ms development kit, the documentation appears on the Start menu.
 However, these Search API examples will not work from here.

-• Select Start+All Programs+Administrative Tools+Internet Information Services
+• For IIS6, Select Start+All Programs+Administrative Tools+Internet Information Services

 • Expand the tree to get the "Default Web Site".